Study of the U.S. Institutes for Scholars

 Host Institution: The Dialogue Institute, Temple University

-Participants also travel to Denver, CO, where a combination of site visits and lectures will educate scholars on religious minorities and the Native American experience.
+Participants also travel to Arizona, where a combination of site visits and lectures will expose scholars to religious minorities and the Native American experience.
 Scholars will also participate in a symposium to exchange ideas on religious studies and interfaith dialogue.
-The Institute concludes in Washington, D.C., where participants investigate related topics at the Holocaust Museum, the National Cathedral, and other related sites.
+The Institute concludes in Washington, D.C., where participants investigate related topics at the Holocaust Museum, the National Cathedral and other related sites.

 SUSI on U.S. Culture and Society